Amsterdam/amsterdam-app-frontend/.docs/build.md

 ### Variables

-- `P12_PASSWORD`: password to decrypt the Apple developer certificate; used in the pipelines
 - `KEYSTORE_PASSWORD`: used in the pipelines: password to decrypt the Android upload key; used by Fastlane
 - `AUTH_PASSWORD`: authorise project managers to send push notifications; used in the app as env var
 - `AUTH_SHARED_SECRET`: authorise project managers to send push notifications; used in the app as env var
 - `PIWIK_PRO_URL`, `PIWIK_PRO_URL_ACCEPT`: Piwik Pro API URL for production or accept
 - `PIWIK_PRO_ID`, `PIWIK_PRO_ID_ACCEPT`: Piwik Pro site ID for production or accept
+- `MATCH_GIT_BEARER_AUTHORIZATION`: token used by Fastlane Match to access the Amsterdam-App-Frontend-iOS-Certificates repo
+- `MATCH_PASSWORD`: a password used to encrypt and decrypt the certificates in the Amsterdam-App-Frontend-iOS-Certificates repo

 ### Secure files

 #### iOS
-- `AppleDeveloperCertificate.p12`: Apple Developer Certificate for signing
-- `Amsterdamappprovisioningprofile.mobileprovision`: Provisioning profile for signing the production app
-- `Amsterdamapptestprovisioningprofile.mobileprovision`: Provisioning profile for signing the test app
 - `App_Store_Connect_API_Key_4B3KZ8N747.p8`: App Store Connect API key for connecting with App Store Connect API
 - `GoogleService-Info.plist`: Firebase config and API key